-Visualization of Molecular Geometry
+Visualization of Molecular Geometries

-The tool t2x can be used to convert the atomic coordinates stored in the \$grad and \$coord data groups into the xyz-format, which is supported by most viewers, e.g. jmol (http://jmol.sourceforge.net/).
-Typing in a directory containing the control file generates a series of frames using the information of \$grad.
+The tool t2x can be used to convert the atomic coordinates stored in the \$grad and \$coord data groups into the xyz-format, which is supported by most viewers, e.g. jmol.
+Typing t2x > opt.xyz in a directory containing the control file generates a series of frames using the information in \$grad.
 Note t2x writes to standard output which here is redirected to a file.
-If you are only interested in the most recent structure, type which only extracts the information on \$coord.
+If you are only interested in the most recent structure, type t2x -c > str.xyz which only extracts the information on \$coord.